Chapter-wise Summary of Animal Farm | Long Summary

 The animals struggle against malnutrition while the human world observes the failure Animal Farm.
 Napoleon uses Mr. Whymper to disseminate the word about Animal Farm’s sufficiency to the adjacent farms.
 After learning that they must forfeit their eggs, the chickens mount a demonstration, which only stops when they can no longer exist without the supplies that Napoleon had denied them.
 The protest results in the death of nine hens.
 The animals are lead to believe that Snowball is visiting farm at night and subverts their labor.
 He becomes a continual (and imagined) threat to the animals’ safety.
 Squealer eventually informs them that Snowball has sold himself to Frederick and has been in cahoots with Jones from the start.

-Napoleon summons all the animals to a conference in the spring.
+Napoleon summons all of the animals to a conference in the spring.
 He compels confessions from all those who have questioned him and then has killed them by the furious hounds.
-They also accused snowball of instigating several crimes, which several animals admit.
+Snowball is also accused of instigating several crimes, which several animals admit.
 The singing of “Beasts of England” is eventually forbidden, and a new song written by Minimus, Napoleon’s pig-poet, is adopted, albeit the animals do not find it as necessary as their former anthem.

 Summary of Chapter 8: